BrianRusk/brianR.github.io/content/home/teaching.md

 Courses that I have taught at the University of Alberta

+- Psychology 405 - Psychology of Bilingualism - Fall 2020
 - Linguistics 101 - Introduction to Linguistics - Winter 2020
 - Linguistics 319/Communication Sciences \& Disorders 211 - Child Language Acquisition - Fall 2019
 - Linguistics 319/CSD 211 - Child Language Acquisition - Spring 2019